 Section 507.
-Qualifications for office; nominations.
+Qualifications for Office: Nominations.

-A person shall be deemed a candidate for office of Mayor or Councilmember, and their name shall be placed on the official ballot, if the candidate meets all the qualifications for candidates prescribed in this Charter and the candidate shall have at least thirty (30) days prior to the date of the election filed with the Board of Election Supervisors a petition signed by at least ten (10) qualified voters of the Town.
-The petition shall set forth.[:]
+A person shall be deemed a candidate for office if Mayor or Councilmember, and their name shall be placed on the official ballot, if the candidate meets all the qualifications for candidates prescribed in this Charter and the candidate shall have at least thirty (30) days prior to the date of the election filed with the Board of Election Supervisors a petition signed by at least ten (10) qualified voters of the Town, The petition shall set forth:

-- (a) the name and address of the candidate, - (b) the ward, if any, from which election is sought,
+- (a) the name and address of the candidate, - (b) the ward, if any, from which election is sought, sought, and

-(c) the facts which demonstrate eligibility for the office of Mayor or Councilmember being sought, and
+(c) the facts which demonstrate eligibility for the Office of Mayor or Councilmember being